 Four Seasons Philadelphia is located within the 60 story Comcast Technology Center, the tallest building in the city.

-Imagine cocktail hour on the terrace outside or an intimate wedding in the one-of-a-kind space.
+Certainly, you’ll want to imagine cocktail hour on the terrace amid city views.
+Alternatively, you may opt for an intimate wedding in the one-of-a-kind space.

-The Grand Ballroom takes your celebration to new heights with a modern sleek flair set against a historic Center City backdrop.
-Its Fairmount Room offers a more intimate wedding space in addition to many more event options to choose from.
+For example, the Grand Ballroom takes your celebration to new heights.
+It offers a modern sleek flair set against a historic Center City backdrop.
+In addition, its Fairmount Room offers a more intimate wedding space in addition to many more event options to choose from.

 Photo: Hyatt Centric

-Located in sophisticated Rittenhouse Square in Philadelphia, Hyatt Centric is brand new to the wedding scene.
-It features 5300 square feet of flexible, elegant event space including ballrooms with built in screens and A/V support so you can hear that best man speech from anywhere in the room.
+Hyatt Centric is in sophisticated Rittenhouse Square in Philadelphia.
+Certainly, it is brand new to the wedding scene.
+It features 5,300 square feet of flexible, elegant event space including ballrooms.
+In fact, they include built in screens and A/V support so you can hear that dazzling best man speech from anywhere in the room.